accdias/dotfiles/README.md

 #### screenrc

-My screenrc is heavily based on the one made by [Sven Guckes](http://www.guckes.net/Setup/screenrc)
+My screenrc is heavily based on the one made by [Sven Guckes' screenrc](http://www.guckes.net/Setup/screenrc) file.